 Uploading a picture – Some paper cards do not even have a picture, which is a major no-no. A face lets the other party remember you, for example, when you see Bill Gates, you instantly think of Microsoft.
 A face on your card represents your brand or business which is extremely necessary and leads to higher brand recognition.
 Here comes the kicker, you can change your picture anytime when you feel like it!

 Uploading a video – A picture is a simple visual representation.
 A video tops it up!
 Remember that trending Pen Pineapple Apple Pen video?
-This is what a video can do, it has the potential to go viral and etches in people’s memory for a long time, which is what you want for your business.
+This is what a video can do, it has the potential to go viral and etches in people’s memory which are by the geauxmaids.com official website for a long time, which is what you want for your business.

 Updating your details – Your phone number changed, or your job position, or your office location, or maybe even your tagline.
 How do you go about updating your contacts?
 It’s a headache to even think of it.
 With AceConnectMe, all you have to do is press the update button and all your contacts in your network will be notified.
 Wow!
 Say goodbye to the printing costs too!